Cookie preferences

 School and Community-Based Quality Improvement Program (SCQuIP)-Empowering schools and communities

-The program is based in the tribal regions of Jharkhand to solve the gaps in student learning, mobilising the community.
-Our innovation addresses the critical learning gaps in Jharkhand and Odisha.
-We solve this through deep community mobilisation through comprehensive teacher training, curriculum support, and mobilising the community via empowered School Management Committees and Bal Sansads for
+The program is based in the tribal regions of Jharkhand and Odisha focussed on solving the gaps in student learning.
+We do this through deep community mobilisation, comprehensive teacher training, curriculum and library support, and by adopting a systems strengthening approach.

 Overview